IMAGE VIA SANTA MONICA MOUNTAIN GOATS | FACEBOOK

 As one of over 100 Frontrunner clubs around the world, the LA Frontrunners has succeeded in promoting health and camaraderie among the local LGBT community for over 30 years.
-This running and walking club club hosts weekly Fun Runs Monday–Thursday at 6:30pm at various locations scattered throughout the city, plus a Saturday 8am run in Griffith Park.
+This running and walking club club hosts weekly Fun Runs Tuesday–Thursday at 6:30pm at various locations scattered throughout the city, plus a Saturday 8am run in Griffith Park.
 And that’s not the only fun to be had.
 LA Frontrunners hosts an annual Pride Run and offers competitive runners the chance to rack up points in a Grand Prix series over the course of the year.

 Pasadena Pacers | Facebook

 The Pasadena Pacers are the oldest running club in the San Gabriel Valley, and it’s easy to see how they’ve lasted all these years.
 The Pacers provide the community with a ton of FREE training programs.
 In addition to standard half-marathon to marathon training programs, the club also offers runners a free Pre-Conditioners (welcome back to running) regimen, 10-mile and 20-mile challenges, and ultra, trail, and walking programs.
 Looking to join?
 Find the big group wearing red shirts at the southern end of the Rose Bowl every Saturday morning or Tuesday and Thursday evenings.
 Fitt Tip: sometimes other people like to use the Bowl (we’re looking at you, Beyoncé), so they move to Garfield Park in South Pasadena.